 This event is free to attend.
 It does not include admission to the garden.

 If you can’t visit in person, Lan Su Chinese Garden will livestream the performance on YouTube, Facebook, Twitter, and Instagram.

 Daytime Chinese New Year Festival

-In celebration of the official beginning of the Year of the Tiger on February 1, the garden is celebrating 15 days of Chinese New Year with special activities.
-If you visit on opening day you’ll receive a hong bao, a traditional lucky red envelope at entry.
+In celebration of the official beginning of the Year of the Rabbit on January 21, the garden is celebrating 16 days of Chinese New Year with special activities.
+On opening day, the first 500 visitors will receive a hong bao, a traditional lucky red envelope at entry.

 Here are the activities you can partake in during the daytime festival: